 To get your bearings, head to Calton Hill, around a mile from the Castle and the Old Town.
 This UNESCO World Heritage site has quite a few iconic landmarks including the City Observatory and the Nelson Monument.
 After the 5 minute climb, you’ll enjoy panoramic views over Edinburgh and towards Fife.

-For an even better view, pay the £5 fee to ascend the Nelson Monument.
+For an even better view of Edinburgh, pay the £5 fee to ascend the Nelson Monument.
 Completed in 1815, it has a time ball at the top that was added in 1852 to help sailors navigate, as well as the only W.C. on the hill.

 There’s a small exhibition on the ground floor but the real draw is the vista at the top.
 Be warned that the door at the top is very narrow.

 The City Observatory was inspired by a Greek temple and dates from 1818.
-It’s currently being redeveloped and will be open to the public in the not too distant future.
+This Edinburgh landmark is currently being redeveloped and will be open to the public in the not too distant future.

-You get a great view of Arthur’s Seat from here and it’s a lovely place for a hike.
 This ancient volcano is 251 metres high and stands within the 640 acre Holyrood Park.
-It’s around 48 minutes walk from Calton Hill so might be best saved for another day.
+It’s around 48 minutes walk from Calton Hill so is probably best saved for another day.

 From Calton Hill or Arthur’s Seat, return to the centre and the iconic Royal Mile.
 There are actually four connecting streets on the Royal Mile: Castlehill, Lawnmarket, High Street and Canongate.
 On the High Street, St Giles’ Cathedral is the main place of worship of the Church of Scotland in Edinburgh.